ethereum/hive/README.md

  * `/log` with method `POST` sends a logging message from the simulator to the main process.

-Overriding environmental variables that change client behaviors via HTTP parameters is easy to do in any HTTP client utility and/or library, but uploading files needed for chain initializations is much more complex, especially if multiple files are needed.
+Uploading files needed for chain initializations can be complex, especially if multiple files are needed.
 As long as all clients run with the same set of init files, this is not an issue (they can be placed in the default locations).

 However if instances need to run with different initial chain setups, a simulator needs to be able to specify these per client.
 To avoid file uploads, `hive` solves this by defining a set of API variables that allow a simulator to specify the source paths to use for specific init files which will be extracted from the live container:

  * `HIVE_INIT_GENESIS` path to the genesis file to seed the client with (default = "/genesis.json")
  * `HIVE_INIT_CHAIN` path to an initial blockchain to seed the client with (default = "/chain.rlp")
  * `HIVE_INIT_BLOCKS` path to a folder of blocks to import after seeding (default = "/blocks/")
  * `HIVE_INIT_KEYS` path to a folder of account keys to import after init (default = "/keys/")

 *Note: It is up to simulators to wire the clients together.
 The simplest way to do this is to start a bootnode inside the simulator and specify it for new clients via the documented `HIVE_BOOTNODE` environment variable.
 This is required to make simulators fully self contained, also enabling much more complex networking scenarios not doable with forced fixed topologies.*

 The simulation will be considered successful if and only if the exit code of the entrypoint script is zero!
 Any output that the simulator generates will be saved to an appropriate log file in the `hive` workspace folder and also echoed out to the console on `--loglevel=6`.

 #### Reporting sub-results

 It may happen that the setup/teardown cost of a simulation be large enough to warrant validating not just one, but perhaps multiple invariants in the same test.
 Although the results for these subtests could be reported in the log file, retrieving them would become unwieldy.
 As such, `hive` exposes a special HTTP endpoint on its RESTful API that can add sub-results to a single simulation.
 The endpoint resides at `/subresults` and has the following parameters: